mnaser11218/Maven.JPA.EntityManager/README.md

 Create services that are composed of an _EntityManager_ and has an interface for performing CRUD operations for managing _Entities_ with you database.

-Service(s) should be able to perform at minimum the following:
+TeacherService(s) should be able to perform at minimum the following:

 * findById()
 * findAll()